-Ninja, however, has a preset mode called Auto-IQ.
+Ninja, however, has a preset mode called Auto-IQ, which is a feature you'll find in some of the best food processors alongside their top blenders.
 This allows you to twist the smoothie cup into place and press from one of multiple modes.
-With the Ninja Nutri 1000 this includes Blend, Pulse, and Ultra Blend.
+With the Ninja Nutri 1000, this includes Blend, Pulse, and Ultra Blend.
 These are pre-timed, meaning you can simply press the button and leave it to blend and automatically shut off once the cycle is finished.

 NutriBullet vs Ninja: making a smoothie

 I put my two blenders side-by-side to directly compare the results of two identical smoothies.
 I added the same amount of frozen mango, fresh pineapple (with the tough core included), curly kale, yogurt, and water to each cups, but because of the difference in cup sizes the Ninja blender cup filled up far more.

 I added the blending lids and twisted both into the bases before pressing down the NutriBullet and twisting the cap into place, pressing the 'Blend' button on the Ninja as it seemed best suited to a smoothie of this type.

 The Ninja had a preset time of 50 seconds, and it pulsed multiple times to incorporate the fresh and frozen ingredients with no difficulty.
 The NutriBullet, by contrast, simply had a continuous blend cycle which I also left for 50 seconds.

 Neither blender had any trouble in slicing through the kale, frozen fruit, and pineapple core, and they came out very similar in color.